Kentucky coffeetree: Toxicity

-The plant is toxic to some animals.
+The plant is toxic to some animals and may intoxicate dogs.

 Culture

 In addition to use as a food, the seeds of Kentucky coffeetree were used by Native Americans for ceremonial and recreational purposes.
 Seeds were used as dice in games of chance that were common in eastern tribes.
-It is likely that indigenous community members carved patterns on coffeetree seeds used in ceremonial dice games, which also served to scarified the seeds and prepare them for germination.
+It is likely that indigenous community members carved patterns on coffeetree seeds used in ceremonial dice games, which also served to scarify the seeds and prepare them for germination.
 The seeds were also used in jewelry.
 The importance of the Kentucky coffeetree to Native Americans undoubtedly contributed to its dispersal.

-Gymnocladus dioicus is used as a street tree as far north as Montréal, Québec.
+Gymnocladus dioicus is used as a street tree as far north as Québec city, Québec.
 It resists harsh winters and de-icing salts.

 Woodworking

 The wood is used both by cabinetmakers and carpenters.
 It has very little sapwood.

 Notable specimens

 A specimen with a height of 26 m was referenced in La Turpinerie, commune of Geay, a short distance from the Charente in south-west France, growing in a typical calcareous soil (see Minutes of Congrès international de sylviculture de Paris, June 1900).
 Cut during the 20th century, it had a circumference of 2.8 m and was the tallest in the country at this time.

 A Kentucky coffeetree, said to have been brought to the UK in 1812, stands in Mountsfield Park in the London Borough of Lewisham.

 A Kentucky coffeetree found in the Will Rogers Park in Amarillo, Texas has been confirmed to be the largest of its kind in Texas.
 Texas A&M Forest Service said, has a circumference of 92 inches, a height of 51 feet and a crown spread of 52 feet.

 A Kentucky coffeetree lives in Rhode Island in the Roger Williams Park Zoo at 1000 Elmwood Avenue, Providence.

 At the U.S. Space & Rocket Center in Huntsville, Alabama, 19 Kentucky coffeetrees are planted in the Apollo courtyard prior to entry into the museum.

 In 2022, the Tree Board for the town of Hillsborough, North Carolina, selected a grove of Kentucky coffeetrees as its 2022 Treasure Tree.
 Originally the grove was mis-identified as a part of a program to remove invasive species, but the North Carolina Forest Service helped to confirm the proper identification of the trees.

 The largest Kentucky coffeetree in New Hampshire, at 91 ft tall, is on the campus of Dartmouth College.